|

 Where can I get my own vintage tv ?
 The magazine 405 Alive, the premier magazine for all interests related to vintage television is no longer published but is now incorporated in the bulletin of the British Vintage Wireless Society.
-For information on joining the BVWS please contact Graham Terry, 26 Castleton Road, Swindon, SN5 5GD, tel: 01793 886062 or click here to email them.
-The BVWS has produced a CD-ROM containing the complete run of 405 Alive and Vintage Television in .pdf (Adobe Acrobat) form.
 How much do they cost ?
 Sets are only rarely are sold in working condition.
 Indeed (in the UK) to sell a set and state it is 'in working condition' is to imply the vendor has legal responsibility for safety and reliability, so this is an unwise course of action !
 If you want to use your set, unless you are knowledgable yourself, do not try to repair it.
 The voltages inside television sets can KILL !!!
-Employ a reputable specialist repairer such as Radiocraft.
 What signal do I need to fire up my vintage television ?
 British vintage televisions will only produce results from a long-obsolete

 type of television signal.
 This means that not only is the picture made